dvens/frontend-typescript-boilerplate/README.md

 After testing the setup
 - Create CLI to generate the setup + add correct types
 - Create NPM Packages out of the tools folder
+- Remove @tools from tsconfig and replace it with @frontend-tools